Dodonaea: Systematics

 Molecular data supports an evidence that monophyly of Dodonaea includes all species of Distichostemon.
 It is also supported by the morphological characters as synapomorphies of flowers with reduced petal number and with a highly reduced intrastaminal disk, the trait which is absent in staminate flowers.
 Both West and Radlkofer used an aril presence or absence as a character to define species groups.
 All the main clades of Dodonaea and also two species of Diplopeltis have small funicular arils.
-Seeds of D. viscosa have very small funicular aril, and are harvested by Pheidole sp. of ants and deposited in middens outside the nest after the elaiosome has been consumed.
+Seeds of D. viscosa have very small funicular aril, and are harvested by Pheidole ants and deposited in middens outside the nest after the elaiosome has been consumed.

 Bayesian MCMC estimation of Dodonaea phylogeny supported the hypothesis that two species of Cossinia are sisters to Diplopeltis and Dodonaea.
 Nevertheless, Diplopeltis is identified as a paraphyletic group.
 The monophyly of Dodonaea is well supported by Bayesian MCMC estimation (1.00 posterior probability, PP).
-Within the Clade I (1.00 PP) eight species are recognized as sister to the remaining Dodonaea.
-Distichostemon is placed in the Clade II (1.00 PP).
-The phylogeny of remaining 53 species of Dodonaea (1.00 PP) is poorly supported (<0.95 PP).

-Dodonaea viscosa is placed within the Clade IV being closely related to D.biloba, D.procumbens and D.camfieldii.
+Dodonaea viscosa is placed within the Clade IV, being closely related to D. biloba, D. procumbens and D. camfieldii.
 It is known that D. viscosa and D. camfieldii evolved in Australia from their most recent common ancestor.
-D.viscosa is widely distributed in Australia today while D. camfieldii is restricted to New South Wales.
-The divergence of these taxa occurred approximately in the Late Pliocene to Early Pleistocene (2.7–1.4 Ma, 95% Highest Posterior Density, HPD).
-The molecular data shows evidence that a monophyletic D. viscosa includes two species, D. procumbens and D. biloba.

-Clade I: D. triquetra SE, D. triangularis MT, D. lanceolata MTEr, D. serratifolia SE, D. trifida SW, D. bursariifolia SWSE, D. amblyophylla SW.

-Clade II: Distichostemon arnhemicus MT, Distichostemon malvaceus MT, Distichostemon hispidulus var aridus MT, Distichostemon hispidulus var hspidulus MT, Distichostemon dodocandrus MT, Distichostemon barklyanus MT, Distichostemon filamentosus MT.

-Clade III a: D. humifusa SW, D. ceratocarpa SW, D. pinifolia SW, D. ericoides SWEr, D. D.ivaricata SW, D. caespitosa SW, D. tepperi SE, D. hexandra SE, D. stenophylla MT,D. pachyneura Er, D. rigidia Er, D. baueri SEEr.

-Clade III b: D. platyptera MT, D. adenophora ErSW, D. microzyga Er, D. polyzyga MT, D. physocarpa MT, D. madagascariensis Os, D. stenozyga ErSWSE, D. polyandra MTOs, D. concinna SW, D. larreoides E.

-Clade IV: D. vestita MT, D. procumbens SE, D. biloba SE, D. viscosa ErSWSEMTOs, D. camfieldii SE.

-Clade V: D. rupicola SE, D. boroniifolia SEMT, D. pinnata SE, D. multijuga SE, D. filiformis SE, D. macrossanii SE, D. oxyptera M.

-Clade VI: D. falcata SE, D. peduncularis SEMT, D. filifolia MT, D. uncinata MT, D. hackettiana SW, D. coriacea Er, D. hirsuta SE.